hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 ---

-A `url_redirect_action` block supports the following:
+An `url_redirect_action` block supports the following:

 * `redirect_type` - (Required) The response type to return to the requestor.
 Possible values include `Moved`, `Found` , `TemporaryRedirect` or `PermanentRedirect`.

 * `destination_hostname` - (Required) The host name you want the request to be redirected to.
-Leave blank to preserve the incoming host.
+The value must be a string between `0` and `2048` characters in length, leave blank to preserve the incoming host.
+Defaults to an empty string.

 * `redirect_protocol` - (Optional) The protocol the request will be redirected as.
 Possible values include `MatchRequest`, `Http` or `Https`.
 Defaults to `MatchRequest`.

 * `destination_path` - (Optional) The path to use in the redirect.
-Include the leading `/`.
-Leave blank to preserve the incoming path.
+The value must be a string and include the leading `/`, leave blank to preserve the incoming path.
+Defaults to an empty string.

 * `query_string` - (Optional) The query string used in the redirect URL.
-Don't include the leading `?`.
-Leave blank to preserve the incoming query string.
+The value must be in the &lt;key>=&lt;value> or &lt;key>={`action_server_variable`} format and must not include the leading `?`, leave blank to preserve the incoming query string.
+Defaults to an empty string.

 * `destination_fragment` - (Optional) The fragment to use in the redirect.
-Leave blank to preserve the incoming fragment.
+The value must be a string between `0` and `1024` characters in length, leave blank to preserve the incoming fragment.
+Defaults to an empty string.

 ---